 HCMC, Inc. (HCMC) provides administrative support services and maintenance oversight to the Academy.
-Under this agreement, the Academy pays HCMC a service fee set at 10% of all revenue for the current year.
-The rate is reduced to 5% for the upcoming fiscal year.
-For the 2015/2016 school year, the service fee amounted to \$221,211.
+The Academy renewed its management agreement with HCMC, Inc. effective July 1, 2017 and expiring on June 30, 2019.
+Terms of the agreement provide a service fee of 5% of collected funds for year 1, 8% of collected funds for year 2, and 9% of collected funds for year 3.
 HCMC is owned and controlled by the Parents of the Administrator.
 Decisions relative to the contract are approved by the independent Charter School Board.

 After a thorough analysis of alternatives to accommodate anticipated growth, the Academy entered into a lease agreement with Seacoast Christian Academy Realty Nominee Trust (the Trust).
-Per the lease agreement, a prepayment of \$250,000 was made to the Trust during the 2015/2016 school year to fund approximately 50% of the anticipated leasehold improvements needed to prepare the building for occupancy in July, 2016.
+Per the lease agreement, a prepayment of \$250,000 was made to the Trust during the 2015/2016 school year to fund approximately 50% of the anticipated leasehold improvements needed to prepare the building for occupancy in July, 2017.
 The lease is further discussed in Note 5.
+The beneficiary of the Trust is Seacoast Christian Academy, Inc., a non-profit corporation.
 The Trustees of the Trust are the parents of the Administrator.
-The beneficiary of the Trust is Seacoast Christian Academy, Inc., a non-profit corporation.
 Decisions relative to the lease agreement are approved by the independent Charter School Board.